 In my work I explore the brevity of physical existence.
 Significant in my approach is the recontextualization of fibrous materials.
 I am interested in how relationships to these materials change.
 Through the technique of crochet, I investigate complex issues with a process that denotes comfort and familiarity. website »

 I believe the forms of cells of living things, including plants and animals, have similarities in structures.
 I propose those images (as in my paintings) are double micro and macro images of nature itself.
 By looking at the images, people fall into their memories of the past.
 Those senses provide people more calm feelings and common sense of each other, beyond the difference of cultures. website »

 Greta M. Herron

 A classically trained soprano, she is also an outstanding jazz and cabaret singer, performing under the title “SopranoSmolder.”
 She is known for creating and wearing elegant hats, and for her photos and watercolors, which have been exhibited at the Arts Stroll events.
 Several videos of her performances are available on YouTube.

-Note: The Member Directory is under construction — please bear with us.
 If you are a current member of NoMAA (artist, organization, Friend of NoMAA), please to request the member information submission form.
 Once submitted, your information will be reviewed to confirm your membership, and then added to this directory.
 If you are not a current member, please become a member or renew your membership.